SymbolicML/DynamicExpressions.jl/README.md

 > Does this work for only scalar operators on real numbers, or will it work for `MyCrazyType`?

 I'm so glad you asked. `DynamicExpressions.jl` actually will work for **arbitrary types**!
-However, to work on operators other than real scalars, you need to use the `GenericOperatorEnum` instead of the normal `OperatorEnum`.
+However, to work on operators other than real scalars, you need to use the `GenericOperatorEnum <: AbstractOperatorEnum` instead of the normal `OperatorEnum`.
 Let's try it with strings!

 ```julia
 x1 = Node(String; feature=1)
 ```

-This node, will be used to index input data (whatever it may be) with `selectdim(data, 1, feature)`.
+This node, will be used to index input data (whatever it may be) with either `data[feature]` (1D abstract arrays) or `selectdim(data, 1, feature)` (ND abstract arrays).
 Let's now define some operators to use:

 ```julia
 my_string_func(x::String) = "Hello $x"